dangnelson/WATERBEAR-Shed/02 Wall Structure/Wall Structure.md

 ## Cover with Tarp

 This is a good time to figure out how to cover the structure with a tarp so you are protected and can work towards prepping the framing for the roof.
+We tied a tarp down with 6 stakes and some rope.

 ## 6. Door Jamb